Antidepressants: What the Research Actually Shows

 Proof of a "Chemical Imbalance"

-no consistent evidence depression is caused by low serotonin (2022 umbrella review)
+no consistent evidence depression is caused by low serotonin — yet it was marketed as fact for 30 years

 Do They Actually Work?